RQ-21-Engineer/.github/profile/README.md

 </div>

-### <div align="center">Welcome to RQ'21-Engineer Club</div>
+### <div align="center">Welcome to RQ '21 Software Engineering Club</div>

-- 🔭 Welcome to RQ'21-Engineer, where we are dedicated to advancing technology and fostering innovation in the engineering community.
+- 🔭 Welcome to RQ '21 Software Engineering Club, where we are dedicated to advancing technology and fostering innovation in the engineering community.

 - 🌱 As a visitor to our tech organization, we hope you will find our projects and resources valuable in your own work.